How to Use Surplus Green Tomatoes From Your Greenhouse

-The modern ploughman’s lunch can consist of a few additional ingredients, such as crisps (known as chips in America) for added flavour, but the concept is that as long as the chunky bread and cheese is there, then it’s a ploughman’s.
+The modern ploughman’s lunch can consist of a few additional ingredients, such as crisps (known as chips in America) for added flavour, but the concept is that as long as the chunky bread and cheese are there, then it’s a ploughman’s.

 Ploughman's Serving Suggestions

 This lunch plate typically includes: